cunnie/writings/NaNoWriMo.md

 portion, Tiamat, was throwing out furious spikes and filaments, and the orange portion, Huey, had resumed his knobs and dimples.
 Even though it was a house divided, the structure was breathtakingly beautiful.

+It was too much effort to try to follow the strands to Princeton; instead, she moved up, farther and farther, until the Eastern seabord was laid out before her.
+She knew Princeton.
+Although it wasn't her alma mater, she visited friends there, physicists.
+Physicists who worked on the Tokamak. _It was mothballed in 1997_, she thought to herself. _Why would a project that has been shut down for almost 20 years be of interest to Tiamat?_

+She saw the Eastern seaboard, but not as a human would.
+Although she could differentiate the water from the land, she saw it as differently-colored lines and shapes connecting to bulbous blobs. _I'm not seeing the light spectrum; I'm seeing an entirely different spectrum._ She saw where Princeton should be, and sped towards it.

+Now the hard part: locating the Tokamak.

+A tokamak is a very large device that uses a powerful magnetic field to confine plasma.
+It has the shape of a torus — a donut — and its purpose is to allow nuclear fusion to occur in a controlled manner.
+It allows nuclear fusion to be used as a controlled source of energy as opposed to obliterating everything in a ten mile radius.
+As long as the plasma can't escape the magnetic field, everyone is safe.
+On the downside, the Tokamak draws a huge amount of power in order to maintain the integrity magnetic field.

+_Of course!
+The power draw is the clue_.
+She looked at the strands branching out from Princeton — so many.
+But some were extremely regular — AC electric power in the United States cycles 60 times a second, accurate enough for some manufacturers to use that to drive a clock.
+Not accurate enough for precise work, but accurate enough if you don't care about losing or gaining a few seconds each day.

+She could see the power lines distinct from the other lines — tick, tock, tick, tock.
+Invariant rhythm.
+She looked if she could find a big — there it was!
+It dwarfed the other power strands.
+She followed it until she arrived at the Tokamak.

+Oddly, it wasn't mothballed at all — it was up and running.
+She could see the donut-shaped electromagnetic field.
+It was a shiny black with a hint of deep purple, and it reminded her of black light.
+She approached — it was like nothing she had ever seen.
+The donut-shaped electromagnetic field was incredibly smooth.
+She reached out and touched it.
+Hard.
+She pushed.
+It didn't budge.

+_That's strange_, she thought, _I've never had something resist me like this_.

+She pushed hard.
+Nothing.
+She pushed harder.
+Nothing. _Of course it's strong: it contains a thermonuclear explosion.
+It needs to be very strong_.

+She noticed that there was a delicate flicker to it: if she timed it right, during a flicker, she could make it inside.

+But what was inside?
+Was it what Tiamat was working on?
+She wasn't sure.
+She needed to find out.

+She watched the flickering.
+One, two, three.
+She timed it correctly, pushed as hard as she could, and found herself inside the Tokamak.

+It was small inside.
+Almost claustrophobic.
+And dark.
+She explored, but there wasn't much to explore: the inside of a black donut.

+She tried to push out, but couldn't.
+And that's when she noticed the flickering was no more.
+She pushed again.
+Nothing.
+She pushed as hard as she could, and she thought she felt something almost give, but it didn't, and she fell back.

+And that's when she noticed the high-intensity laser beam shooting into the Tokamak. _Oh my God, they're starting nuclear fusion_.

+She could feel it, when the deuterium-tritium combination inside began to fuse.
+She felt hot.
+Uncomfortably hot.
+It was unpleasant.

+"Julia?" she heard a voice say, "It's me, Huey."

+"Huey?"

+"I'm speaking to you by modulating the laser beam ever so slightly.
+It was a trap.
+The Tokamak was a trap.
+Tiamat hypothesized that your existence was a stable, self-contained electromagnetic field, and that another electromagnetic field of great strength might be sufficient to contain you."

+"Tiamat was correct — I'm unable to break out of here."